What We’ve Accomplished … So Far

 Since its launch in 2018, the nonprofit Local Journalism Project has helped revitalize local journalism on Outer Cape Cod by financially supporting the work of aspiring journalists at its partner The Provincetown Independent weekly newspaper and highlighting local journalism’s importance through community outreach.

-Awarded 26 paid reporter training fellowships since 2020 at The Provincetown Independent to college students and recent graduates committed to revitalizing community journalism.
+Awarded more than 30 paid reporter training fellowships since 2020 at The Provincetown Independent to college students and recent graduates committed to revitalizing community journalism.

 Funded 3 to 4 full-time reporting jobs at The Provincetown Independent annually for young journalists in the first or second year of their careers.